andyfam/javascript/readme.md

 `==` only compare the value, so number `1` equals to the string `'1'`

+# Spread Operator

+Spread operator `...` used to unpacking iterable element like array, string.

 # Array

 We use array to hold more than a value.